tasmota/docs/docs/Blinds-and-Shutters.md

 Using manual operation `Switch<x>` pairs may require setting `SwitchMode<x> 4` (inverse follow) for proper switch behavior.

 Any shutter positioning can be locked `ShutterLock<x> 1`.
 Once executed an ongoing movement is finished while further positioning commands like `ShutterOpen<x>`, `ShutterClose<x>`, `ShutterStop<x>`,  `ShutterPosition<x>`, ... as well as web UI buttons, web UI sliders, and shutter buttons are disabled.
 This can be used to lock an outdoor blind in case of high wind or rain.
 You may also disable shutter positioning games by your children.
 Shutter positioning can be unlocked using `ShutterLock<x> 0`.
 Please be aware that the shutter can still be moved by direct relay control (i.e., `Power<x>`), or physical switches and buttons.
 Use the `ShutterButton<x>` command prior to `ShutterLock` to be able to lock buttons.

-### Pulse Motor Support
-There are shutters that have two relays but only need a pulse to start or stop.
-Depending on the current situation a pulse will stop the shutter or send it into a specific direction.
-To use these kinds of shutters a [`PulseTime`](Commands.md#pulsetime) must be defined on each relay.
-The minimum setting that seems to make it work consistently is `2`.
-A setting of `1` does not work.
-If the shutter moves too fast and does not react to a stop command, increase the setting to `3` or `4`.

-### Stepper Motor Support
-Stepper motors can also be used to operate shutters and blinds.
-Additionally you can operate sliding doors with this configuration.

-### Servo Motor Support
-Servos are small devices with typical 180° or 360" rotation movement.
-The position will be drived by the PWM duty cycle time.
-This will all automatically calculated

-### Smooth RAMP-UP and RAMP-DOWN Support
-Servos and Steppers also have a velocity control.
-With `ShutterMotorDelay<x> 1.5` you can define a 1.5second soft start/stop before the device reaches it final moving speed.
-Usefull for moving heavy items like doors.

 ### Calibration
 [Shutter calibration video tutorial](https://www.youtube.com/watch?v=Z-grrvnu2bU)

+- Start your shutter in a closed position preferably.
+Set internal position to closed with `ShutterSetClose<x>`.
-- Set the `ShutterOpenDuration<x>` to the time the shutter needs to open completely.
+- Set the time needed to open the shutter completely with `ShutterOpenDuration<x>`.
-- Set the `ShutterCloseDuration<x>` at least to the time the shutter needs to close completely.
-If the shutter does not close completely or runs too long, the calibration point of a closed shutter can be defined with `ShutterSetClose<x>`.
-Move the shutter to the close position and execute `ShutterSetClose<x>` command. `ShutterPosition<x>` will be reset to 0 (`ShutterClose<x>`).
+  * If the shutter opens more than needed, move it to the desired position with `ShutterSetPosition<x>` then set the position to fully open (100) with `ShutterSetOpen<x>` and decrease the open time.
+- Set the time needed to close the shutters with `ShutterCloseDuration<x>`.
+  * If the shutter does not close completely, open again and adjust close time.
+  * If it runs too long, move it back to desired closed position with `ShutterSetPosition<x>`, reset to 0 with `ShutterSetClose<x>` and decrease open time.
+- Alternate between opening and closing the shutter until you find out the exact times needed to get the same positions multiple times
-- Set the 50% open position of the shutter.
+- Now set the 50% open position of the shutter.
 Some shutters need some time from totally closed until they begin moving the bottom-most part and opening.
-This often results a shutter that is less than 50% open when the shutter has been operating for 50% of the set duration.
+This often results in a shutter that is less than 50% open when the shutter has been operating for 50% of the set time.
 This can be corrected by using `ShutterSetHalfway<x>`.
 Use this procedure to calibrate the half-open position:
    1. `ShutterClose<x>` (confirm that the shutter is completely closed)
    2. `ShutterSetHalfway<x> 50` (reset to default)
    3. Move the shutter to actual 50% open position.
    4. Use `ShutterPosition<x>` to inquire the shutter's current position and record the value.
 This value is a **percentage of the total opening** (e.g., `63` = 63% of opening).
    5. `ShutterClose<x>`
    6. `ShutterSetHalfway<x> 63` (using the value from step #4 above)
    7. `Restart 1`

-- After calibration you might want to enable an additional 1s motor movement by `ShutterEnableEndStopTime<x> 1` when the shutter is asked to move to its end positions (0% and 100%).
-By this you can guarantee that end positions are still reached in case of inaccuracies.
-Take care to disable this by `ShutterEnableEndStopTime<x> 0` before further open or close duration measurements.
+After calibration is complete, you might want to enable an additional 1 second motor movement with `ShutterEnableEndStopTime<x> 1` when the shutter is asked to move to its end positions (0% and 100%).
+With this you can guarantee that end positions are still reached in case of inaccuracies.
+Take care to disable this with `ShutterEnableEndStopTime<x> 0` before further open or close duration measurements.

 #### Increasing Calibration Granularity
 If you desire that the %-opening closely match what `ShutterPosition<x>` and web UI indicate, there is a granular calibration matrix available.
 Ensure that `ShutterClose<x>` and `ShutterOpen<x>` moves the shutter more or less to the limit positions and follow this procedure: